aredn/documentation/arednGettingStarted/node_admin.rst

   There may be some devices on which you are not able to set the hostname, so once you add that device to your *Address Reservations* you can edit the hostname by clicking in the *hostname* field.
 You may also want to assign a specific IP Address to the device by selecting it from the drop-down list.
 If you have a device which needs to be reachable on its host node, but which should not be accessed across the mesh network, click the *Do Not Propagate* checkbox to prevent OLSR from propagating that information across the mesh.

+  You can also create a manual *Address Reservation* by clicking the [+] icon at the right of the **Address Reservation** title.
+Click in the first field to enter the new device's hostname.
+In the second field select an unused IP address from the dropdown list.
+In the third field type the MAC address of the new device.
+You can click the *Do Not Propagate* checkbox to prevent OLSR from propagating the new device's information across the mesh.

 Advanced Options
   By clicking **Advanced Options** you can configure additional settings.
 This section allows you to specify DHCP option codes and values which are sent to devices on your node's LAN network.
 In addition to providing an IP address, the DHCP protocol is able to send a large number of options for device configuration.
 Any LAN client joining the network can request specific DHCP options in addition to its IP address.
 These *Advanced Options* are especially helpful for configuring and provisioning VoIP phones on your node's LAN.